Maysville leaders receptive to request for funds for new computers at library

-The Maysville City Council unofficially agreed when it met Monday, May 3, to provide funds to the town's public library for new computers.
+The Maysville City Council unofficially agreed on May 3, to provide funds to the town's public library for new computers.

-Kim Wilmoth requested money and said the computers are 10 years old and need to be replaced, especially the computers used by children in the community.
+Librarian Kim Wilmoth requested money and said the computers are 10 years old and need to be replaced, especially the computers used by children.

 "We are in desperate needs of computers at the library," she said.
 "We need about $10,000 to upgrade the computers.
 The Friends of the Library have $2,500.
 I'm just asking for anything you can do.
 It is sad the situation with our computers.
 They are slow."